 I’ve gone through several lunch evolutions since I moved to Stillwater.
 When I first moved here, I went home for lunch every day.
-That got old pretty quickly, and even worse, a couple of times I fell asleep on the couch after lunch.
+That got old pretty quickly and, even worse, a couple of times I fell asleep on the couch after lunch.
 Then I went completely the other direction, and ate out every day.
-It’s more fun and much more social, but it is expensive.
-Also, there aren’t a whole lot of healthy options in Stillwater.
+It’s more fun and much more social, but it’s also expensive.
+And, there aren’t a whole lot of healthy options in Stillwater.
 Well, there probably are, but when everyone else is getting yummy deliciousness I lose all willpower.
-So then I circled back around to eating at home most of the time, but occasionally going out for lunch.
-This works much better for both my wallet and waistline, and also helps the blog.
+Now I eat lunch at home most of the time, but will still occasionally eat out.

 I almost always have Italian sausage in the freezer.
 The links are perfect individual portions, and it cooks up so easily.
-My favorite brand is Johnsonville, and I always use the spicy version.
+My favorite type to use is Johnsonville Spicy Italian Sausage.
 I first discovered the Italian sausage a couple of years ago, and for a while only had one recipe that I made.
 Thanks to Pinterest, I’ve been able to branch out and discover many new recipes.
-Earlier this fall I published Recipe Roundup: Italian Sausage Recipes, a collection of 30 recipes.

 One of the very early recipes I found was Orecchiette Pasta with Kale, Sausage, and Garlic Chips.
 Of course I had to add a few twists of my own, and created Orecchiette with Sausage, Kale, Garlic and Pine Nuts.

-This Orecchiette with Sausage, Kale, Garlic and Pine Nuts is now definitely on my regular lunch rotation.
+This Orecchiette with Sausage, Kale, Garlic and Pine Nuts is a regular on my lunch routine.

 Adapted from Maui Flour Child